Wellness

 Once your winter break is over, nothing feels better than fleeing the chaos of your family’s home and returning to the quiet solitude of your own.
 Sometimes, the relief sets in before you even pull out of the driveway.
 But for many, so does the guilt.

-On TikTok, creator @doolapeep628 said she was essentially in fight-or-flight mode her entire visit, and it meant she had a lot to process once the holidays were over.
-“I’m ashamed to admit that I’m somebody who has a really bad attitude when I’m home,” she said in the clip.
-While her parents were nice, she said everything they did still felt annoying, and it put her in a bratty mood.
+On TikTok, creator @doolapeep628 said she was essentially in fight-or-flight mode her entire visit, and it meant she had a lot to process once the holidays were done.
+“I’m ashamed to admit that I’m somebody who has a really bad attitude when I’m home,” she said in the viral clip.
+While her parents were kind, she said everything they did still felt annoying, and it put her in a bratty mood.
 Once she left their house, clarity hit and guilt set in.

 The relatable message got 1.2 million views.
 In her comments, someone said, “I literally ALWAYS feel like I want to cry or am irritated [when I’m with family].
 And it makes me feel so guilty!!!”
 Another said, “I thought it was just me!” while someone else wrote, “Yes!
 I'm 40 and feel like I act like a 13-year-old when I'm home [for the holidays].”

-The guilt is immense when you realize you were short-tempered with your well-meaning parents, like your mom who just wanted to bake cookies, but it’s also there when you think back on the moments where you had every right to be upset.
-Think rude comments, tense holidays dinners, and all those poorly-timed chores.
+The guilt is immense when you realize you were short-tempered with your well-meaning parents, but it’s also there when you think back on moments when you had every right to be upset.

-Creator @nnaanzy talked about visiting family for the holidays — something she only does once a year — and noted how much it hurt when her mom made mean comments about her appearance and career.
+Creator @nnaanzy talked about visiting family for the holidays — something she only does once a year — and noted how much it hurt when her mom made rude remarks about her appearance and career.
+She wanted to enjoy the visit, but her parents made it difficult.

 “It’s such a complex situation because I live far from my parents, I want to come back home for the holidays and spend time with them, but it’s just so hard to enjoy, especially when they [say things] like that,” she said.

-As she thought back on her visit, she felt sad and guilty for not being happier while at home, especially when she remembered that her mom and dad were getting older.
-Right now, TikTok is full of similar heart-wrenching stories as people think back on their holiday experience.
+As she reflected on her visit, she felt sad and guilty for not being happier while at home, especially when she remembered that her mom and dad are getting older.
+Even though she didn’t do anything wrong, she still felt sad.
+Right now, TikTok is flooded with similar heart-wrenching stories as people think back on their holiday experience — and it’s a feeling that can stick with you for weeks.

 Why You Feel So Guilty

-According to Erica Schwartzberg, LMSW, a psychotherapist at Downtown Somatic Therapy, there are so many causes of holiday stress: travel, nonstop socializing, impossible expectations, emotional caretaking of unhealed family members, lack of self-care, toxic fights, and the weirdness of being back in your hometown.
+According to Erica Schwartzberg, LMSW, a psychotherapist at Downtown Somatic Therapy, there are so many causes of holiday stress: long travel days, nonstop socializing, impossible expectations, emotional caretaking of unhealed family members, lack of self-care, toxic fights, and the weirdness that comes with being back in your hometown.

-The holidays are triggering, they can put you in a bad mood, and that causes the part of your brain responsible for reflection to short circuit.
-It’s why, even if you want to be kind of engaged, you end up being snarky and snappy instead.
-Your nervous system is in survival mode, and you end up reacting instead of responding.
-“It’s like trying to meditate during a fire alarm — your body won’t let you,” she tells Bustle.
+It’s why, even if you want to be kind and engaged during your visit, you end up being snarky and snappy instead.
+Since your nervous system is in survival mode the entire time, you end up reacting to the tiniest things.
+“It’s like trying to meditate during a fire alarm — your body won’t let you,” Schwartzberg tells Bustle.

-It’s also really hard to break out of old family patterns and dynamics, like the kind you slip back into when your dad doesn’t listen, or your mom treats you like a child.
+It can also be really hard to break out of old family patterns and stressful dynamics, like the kind you slip back into when your mom refuses to listen or your dad treats you like a child.
+And that can be triggering, too.
 “When you walk back into the same house with the same people, your brain doesn't pause to check how much therapy you have done or how different your life looks now,” says Dr. Trisha Wolfe, a trauma-focused clinician and founder of Cbus Therapy.

-Instead, your mind braces for their toxicity, and it shows up as tension, defensiveness, and irritation — even when you want to happily sip cocoa by the tree.
-It’s why you see red when your parents something sweet, like join you in the kitchen for breakfast, and why you shut down when they ask a simple question about your life.
-Nothing might be wrong in the moment, but your brain has been trained — possibly through old family dynamics — to set off alarm bells and be on edge.
+Instead, your mind braces for their toxicity, and that can show up as tension, defensiveness, and irritation — even when you want to relax and sip cocoa by the tree.
+It’s why you see red when your parents do something benign, like joining you in the kitchen for breakfast, and why you shut down when they ask a simple question about your life.
+Nothing is technically wrong in the moment, but your brain is trained to be on edge and brace for impact.
+It’s enough to make any snippy.

-It’s only when you’re safe again in your own space that you’re able to reflect the tension and over-stimulation, and how it brought out the worst version of yourself.
-But by then it’s too late and the damage is done.
-All you can think about is how you were mean on Christmas morning and how you sulked in the corner while everyone opened their gifts.
+It’s only when you’re safe again in your own space that you’re able to reflect on the tension and over-stimulation, and how it brought out the worst version of yourself.
+That’s when you might think about how rude you were when your mom wanted to bake cookies.
+The reaction didn’t match the situation, and it can be tough to bear.

-That’s when you might sit quietly, replay conversations, and maybe even shed a few tears over your experience.
-It can lead to a shame spiral, Schwartzberg says, where you feel like you ruined the holidays with your bad attitude, even though it wasn’t truly your fault.
-There can also be some grief as you process what actually happened versus what you wish had happened.
+That’s when you might sit quietly, replay conversations, and maybe even shed a few tears over your holiday experience.
+It can lead to a shame spiral, Schwartzberg says, where you feel like you ruined the season with your bad attitude, even though it wasn’t truly your fault.

 How To Let It Go